This section of the website contains some

 They just finished cleaning windows

-& it didn't strike me that this was the first pub they'd
+& it didn't strike me that this was the

 been in that day.